agrimpaneru/dockerized-todo/README.md

+# Visit this site for this project
+For more information, visit [Agrim Paneru's Website](https://agrimpaneru.com.np/blog/jenkins-webhooks-cicd/).
 # To-Do List Application

 This is a simple To-Do List application built using Flask for the backend, MySQL for the database, and Nginx for serving the frontend.